napilab/mbus-gw-t2r/README.md

 # MODBUS TCP to RTU gateway
-A yet another gateway for MODBUS TCP to RTU (Limited Edition especialy for LAB240 and NAPILab Teams)
+A yet another gateway for MODBUS TCP to RTU (Limited Edition especialy for LAB240 and NaPiLab Teams)

-###	NAPI World
+###	NaPi World
-This project is developed and maintained by the NAPI Lab team and is primarily tested on NAPI industrial single-board computers based on Rockchip SoCs.
+This project is developed and maintained by the NaPi Lab team and is primarily tested on NaPi industrial single-board computers based on Rockchip SoCs.

-####	NAPI Boards
+####	NaPi Boards
-If you are looking for a reliable hardware platform to run MODBUS transport sowftware in production, check out the NAPI board lineup:
+If you are looking for a reliable hardware platform to run MODBUS transport sowftware in production, check out the NaPi board lineup:

-Welcome to NAPI Wolrd (https://github.com/napilab/napi-boards) for more information!
+Welcome to NaPi Wolrd (https://github.com/napilab/napi-boards) for more information!

 Right now is available: